Spay and Neuter in Bellevue, WA

-Choosing when to spay/neuter your dog and cat depends on various factors, including age, size, breed, medical history and lifestyle.
-Furthermore, your pet will need to be up to date with their wellness exam, vaccinations and parasite screens.
+Choosing when to spay or neuter your dog and cat depends on various factors, including age, size, breed, medical history and lifestyle.
+Furthermore, your pet will need to be up to date with their wellness plans, vaccinations and parasite screens.
 A preliminary pre-anesthetic exam is always necessary to check for health problems.

 Furthermore, we want to make sure that you are confident and informed about your decisions.
-If you have concerns about putting your pet through surgery, we would be glad to address them.
+If you have concerns about putting your pet through either of these surgeries, we would be glad to address them.
 You can call our hospital or bring your pet in to see one of our vets for an appointment.
 We look forward to assisting you in this important process!